DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/08expensivewebsitethickinterface.md

 build the interfaces of presentation websites his clients grew reliant on.

-Let me explain.
-Presentation websites are digital containers to hold the ideas, thoughts, and/or visuals of an artist, cultural institution, brand, or \[insert subject\].
+Let me explain: presentation websites are digital containers to hold the ideas, thoughts and/or visuals of an artist, cultural institution, brand or \[insert subject\].
 Their function is to archive information accumulated and maintained throughout the subject’s lifetime and represent the subject as a contained body that has a significant value on the market.[^08expensivewebsitethickinterface_1] To avoid user unfriendly representation of information,[^08expensivewebsitethickinterface_2] it is best if the information is assigned a specific place on the template’s grid.

-Building a template is the first important step for interface organization.
-Most of them have similar structures: header, body, and footer.
+Building a template is the first important step towards interface organization.
+Most of these have similar structures: header, body, and footer.
 The header is where the menu usually is, and helps users navigate through the website.
 The body, usually organized by a grid, contains most of the content.
 A footer indicates the subject’s copyright